Emergency Loans and Bursaries Fund

 - Common expenses associated with your family living in Canada

 - Non-emergency medical costs (e.g. non-emergency dental care)

 - Tuition and fees

-Note: If your emergency is an urgent one requiring funds in a matter of hours (e.g. you have to travel home immediately to attend a funeral of a parent), ask the Receptionist if you can speak with a staff member right away.
-Otherwise, please follow the procedures outlined above.
+If your emergency is urgent and you require funds in a matter of hours (e.g. you have to travel home immediately to attend a funeral of a parent), contact an advisor at the International Centre right away.
+For all other funding emergencies, follow the instructions below:

 - Fill out the Emergency Loan and Bursary Application Form online and print.

 - Copies of your proof of funds used for applying for your most recent temporary resident visa and Study Permit

 - Copies of your most recent monthly bank statement for all your accounts, including those of your partner (if applicable)

 - All receipts associated to this particular financial emergency that is outside of your control

 - Drop off your application package to the International Centre and book an appointment with an advisor